corozi/InstagramBot/README.md

 # InstagramBot

-This is a bot which uses the Instagram API and scrapes data about giveaways then compiles them into different categories./n written in Python./n
+This is a bot which uses the Instagram API and scrapes data about giveaways then compiles them into different categories. written in Python.